UbuntuKylin/kylin-user-guide/data/guide-ubuntukylin/biometric-manager/en_US/index.md

 ![Fig. 1 Biometric manager main interface-big](image/1.png)

-The unlock interface for biometric manager fingerprint authentication is shown in Fig. 2.
+The unlock interface for biometric manager fingerprint authentication is shown in figure below.

 ![Fig. 2 screenlock unlocked using fingerprint authentication-big](image/2.png)

 ## Basic Function
 ### Biometric Manager
-Biometric Manager is an aid for managing biometrics developed by the Kylin team.The main functions include biometric authentication management, biometric service management, biometric device driver management and biometric feature management.
+Biometric Manager is an aid for managing biometrics developed by the Kylin team.

+The main functions include biometric authentication management, biometric service management, biometric device driver management and biometric feature management.

-As shown in Fig.3, above the main interface of the management tool, the main interface, fingerprint, finger vein, iris and voice print are shown, respectively.
+Above the main interface of the management tool, the main interface, fingerprint, finger vein, iris and voice print are shown, respectively.
 The Delegate Management Tool has five pages.

 ![Fig. 3 biometric manager main interface-big](image/3.png)